Learning the Pareto Front with Hypernetworks

-\paragraph{Hyperparamter tuning:} For our PHN method we select hyperparameters based on the HV computed on a validation set.
-Selecting hyperparameters for the baselines is non-trivial as there is no clear criteria that is reasonable in terms of runtime; In order to select hyperparameters based on HV, each approach needs to be trained multiple times on all rays.
-We therefor select hyperparameters based on a single ray, and apply those for all rays.
-Our selection criterion is as follow: we collect all models trained using all hyperparameter configurations, and filter out the dominated solutions.
-Finally, we select the combination of hyperparametrs with the highest uniformity.
+\paragraph{Hyperparameter tuning:} For PHN, we select hyperparameters based on the HV computed on a validation set.
+Selecting hyperparameters for the baselines is challenging because there are no clear criteria that can be computed quickly with many rays.
+Selecting HPs based on HV requires to train each baseline multiple times on all rays.
+Therefore, we select hyperparameters based on a single ray and apply the selected hyperparameters to all rays.
+Specifically, we collect all models trained using all hyperparameter configurations, and remove dominated solutions.
+Finally, we select the combination of HPs with the highest uniformity.